c4dt/lightarti-rest/tools/README.md

 We describe these in more detail below.

+The size of a consensus retrieved from Tor authorities in microconsensus format is about 2.2 MB.

+The size of a shortened consensus will depend on the number of relay we decide to include, if we keep the default values (120 routers), it will have a size of about 45 KB.

+The size of the churn file will increase over time, as more relays become unreachable.
+Each unreachable relay increase the size of the churn file by 41 bytes (40 bytes for the fingerprint of the relay plus 1 byte for the new line).
+So typically, its size will be less 1 KB.

 ## Requirements

 This script requires Python 3 (version >= 3.7), as well as the libraries Stem